Create a Lead Follow Up System for Home Business Success

 - Focus on benefits.
 People buy because you’re going to solve a problem or somehow benefit them.
 They don’t care how great you are, the only care how you can help them.
 So pay attention to what they’re saying they need, and tailor your sales pitch and follow up contacts to how you can benefit them.

-- Don’t rely on soft touch to make a sale.
+- Don’t rely on soft touch marketing tactics to make a sale.
 Sure, a low-cost book or email course might sell through an email autoresponder series, but for a service-based business or larger ticket items, you need to make direct contact through phone or in-person conversation.
 Include personalized contacts every so often.

 - Give a personal touch.
 Email and other systems are helpful in delivering follow up information, but people who hire or buy from you want to feel like you know them.
 That requires that you give a personal touch, which can be a phone call, a card or other item that can’t be automated and instead requires you reach out to them specifically.